robertwatts/blog-content/articles/2021-03-01 Coding for other people.md

 ---
 date: 2021-03-01T20:45:15.133Z
 title: Coding for other people
+summary: Wonderbly's guide to being a considerate developer, written by Hraban Luyat
 ---

 <mark>The words below are part of the Wonderbly developer guide.
 All credit should go to [Hraban Luyat](https://www.linkedin.com/in/hraban/).
 He's an incredibly smart guy and you'll be lucky to have him on your team.</mark>